proyev/proyev/README.md

 # Hi there, I'm Yevhen 👋
+---

-- 🇩🇪 Based in Berlin, Germany
+- 🇩🇪 Based in Berlin, Germany.
-- 👷 I'm a software engineer at [Autobahn-Security](https://autobahn-security.com/) by day and freelancing by night
+- 👷 I'm a software engineer at [Autobahn-Security](https://autobahn-security.com/) by day and freelancing by night.
 - 👨‍💻 Most of the time code in JavaScript/TypeScript, less often in Python.
+- 🪩 When not coding, you can find me biking on the streets of Berlin, on a wall bouldering, listening to or looking for some vinyl.

+My CV: Yevhen Prots.pdf

 ## Tech stack 🔧
+---
 ![JavaScript](https://img.shields.io/badge/JavaScript-F7DF1E?style=for-the-badge&logo=JavaScript&logoColor=white)
 ![TypeScript](https://img.shields.io/badge/TypeScript-007ACC?style=for-the-badge&logo=typescript&logoColor=white)
 ![Python](https://img.shields.io/badge/Python-14354C?style=for-the-badge&logo=python&logoColor=white)